imssl/EstonianWordle/README.md

 ## python3 Game.py

 Start the game.
-Verify input of the user is actually a real Estonian word through an Estonian dictionary using "requests" and "BeautifulSoup".
+Verify input of the user is actually a real Estonian word through an Online Estonian dictionary using "requests" and "BeautifulSoup".